 Sports analysts have pointed out that the Steelers did at least employ black athletes over the years.
 Hall of Fame receiver Lynn Swann, for example, has long been an ally of black leaders like Jesse Jackson, and is a hero to many in the local black community.
 Still, Tomlin's presence sends the Steelers in a new historical direction, and adds Pittsburgh to a growing number of black-coached cities.

-won't get their new stadium so long as they've got a white coach, nor will the city invite the world to the 2016 Olympics," sniffed one disgruntled San Francisco fan.
+"The 49ers won't get their new stadium so long as they've got a white coach, nor will the city invite the world to the 2016 Olympics," sniffed one disgruntled San Francisco fan.
 "Ted Nolan (sic) led our team to a humble 7-9 record, while Lovie Smith took his team to the Super Bowl.
-Our city withdrew its Olympic bid, while Chicago
+Our city withdrew its Olympic bid, while Chicago is the frontrunner."

 If nothing else, it's safe to say that Tomlin's hiring has sent shockwaves through the sports community while vaulting Pittsburgh into headlines all over the nation.
 And perhaps, now, it's only a matter of months before The Steel City joins the ranks of America's great urban centers.